 Taking legal action

 Instead of destroying the goods, you can choose to take the matter to court.
 You must write to Border Force telling them you do not agree to the goods being destroyed and confirming you’re starting court proceedings.
-You must provide evidence of this before the notice period expires.
-For example:
+You must provide evidence of this before the notice period expires, such as:

-- a court issued claim form (England and Wales) or a writ (Northern Ireland) or signed summons (Scotland)
+- a court issued claim form (England and Wales), a writ (Northern Ireland) or a signed summons (Scotland)

 - proof the proceedings cover the goods in question